meerahahn/meerahahn.github.io/_publications/align.md

 title: "Localizing and Aligning Fine-Grained Actions to Sparse Instructions"
 collection: publications
 permalink: /publication/align
-excerpt: 'This project addresses the task of automatically generating an alignment between a recipe and a first-person video demonstrating how to prepare the dish.
-The sparse descriptions and ambiguity of written instructions create significant alignment challenges.
-The key to our approach is the use of egocentric cues to generate a concise set of action proposals, which are then matched to recipe steps using object detections and computational linguistic techniques.'
+excerpt: 'We present a system for automatically generating an alignment between a recipe and a first-person video demonstrating how to prepare the dish.
+Our approach uses egocentric cues to generate a concise set of action proposals, which are then matched to recipe steps using object detections and computational linguistic techniques.'
 date: 2016-09-01
 venue: arxiv
 paperurl: 'https://arxiv.org/pdf/1809.08381.pdf'